 There are 5G NR CADC fallback configurations without “Interested Operator”.
 However, as defined in Section 5.3A UE channel bandwidth for CA in TS 38.101-1 [11] and TS 38.101-2 [12], these fallback configurations still need to be completed as long as they are in the same fallback group of the configuration with “Interested Operator”.

-For these 5G NR CADC fallback configurations without “Interested Operator”, as long as they are in the same fallback group of the configuration with “Interested Operator”, they shall be tagged as “Ongoing (FB)” in the “Status” Column of the RAN5 PRD21 5G NR CADC list and are ready for accepting contributions.
+For these 5G NR CADC fallback configurations without “Interested Operator”, as long as they are in the same “fallback group” of the configuration with “Interested Operator”, they shall be tagged as “Ongoing (FB)” in the “Status” Column of the RAN5 PRD21 5G NR CADC list and are ready for accepting contributions.

 They also shall be tagged as “Completed (FB)” in the “Status” Column of the RAN5 PRD21 5G NR CADC list when they are 100% completed in the 5G NR CADC configuration WIs.

+"Fallback group" applies to all intra-band contiguous band components in intra-band contiguous, intra-band non-contiguous or an inter-band configurations.
+See TS 38.101-1 [11], Table 5.3A.5-1 for FR1 and in TS 38.101-2 [12], Table 5.3A.4-1 for FR2 for definition of fallback groups.

 5 5G NR bands and CADC configurations list